danielbeach/drainage/README.md

 Rust + Python Lake House Health Analyzer
 Detect • Diagnose • Optimize • Flow

-A high-performance Rust library with Python bindings for analyzing the health of remote S3-stored data lakes (Delta Lake and Apache Iceberg).
+A high-performance Rust library with Python bindings for analyzing the health of cloud-stored data lakes (Delta Lake and Apache Iceberg).
+Currently supports Amazon S3 and Google Cloud Storage (GCS).
 Drainage helps you understand and optimize your data lake by identifying issues like unreferenced files, suboptimal partitioning, and inefficient file sizes.

 ## Features